 Women Are Wiser: Initially at least, Lois was far more rational and intelligent than her husband.
 As the shows Comedic Sociopathy kicked in however, Lois became more hypocritical, self righteous and out and out sociopathic, though still tends to be given higher moral ground than Peter (who is usually even worse).

-Subverted in 'Forget-Me-Not' Where Peter, Brian, Joe and Quagmire all try investigating what happened after they wake up in a deserted Quahog with no memory and only resort to violence when they find evidence saying Peter killed everyone else.
-While Meg, Bonnie and Lois are put into the same scenario but immediately start fighting each other.
+Inverted in 'Forget-Me-Not' Where Peter, Brian, Joe and Quagmire all try investigating what happened after they wake up in a deserted Quahog with no memory and only resort to violence when they find evidence saying Peter killed everyone else.
+While Meg, Bonnie and Lois are put into the same scenario but immediately start fighting each other without saying a word.

 Working on the Chain Gang: In the episode "Holy Crap," Peter has kidnapped the Pope by posing as his driver and he drives the Pope Mobile past one of these.
 The Pope doesn't realize anything is wrong and keeps waving at everything, including a chain gang, parodying Cool Hand Luke: